Science

 (Updated ) |

 While browsing teas, we found something unusual: coffee fruit tea — a tea brewed from the dried fruit of the coffee plant.
 It supposedly tastes like coffee.
-We put that claim to a side-by-side test.
+We put that claim to a side-by-side test, and what we learned sent us down a much deeper rabbit hole.

 What Is Coffee Fruit Tea?

-Cascara (Spanish for “husk”) is made from the dried fruit of the coffee cherry — the part that’s usually discarded after the bean is extracted.
+Cascara (Spanish for “husk” or “skin”) is made from the dried fruit of the coffee cherry — the part that’s usually discarded after the bean is extracted.
 When coffee beans are harvested, the fruit pulp and skin are typically thrown away.
 Cascara turns that waste into a genuinely interesting beverage.

 The pieces look like shriveled raisins with a deep reddish-brown color.
 The aroma is dried dates with subtle fruity, floral notes.
 Nothing bitter.